-Saudi Aramco's IPO a make or break moment for controversial prince
+Saudi Aramco's IPO a make-or-break moment for controversial prince

 That could lead to confidence in the Saudi economy and generate billions of dollars in capital to invest in job-creating projects, analysts say.

-What the 34-year-old crown prince had initially sought was a $2 trillion valuation for Aramco and the sale of up to 5% of the company - on an international stock exchange as well as the Saudi market - that could raise $100 billion.
+What the 34-year-old crown prince had initially sought was a $2 trillion valuation for Aramco and the sale of up to 5 percent of the company - on an international stock exchange as well as the Saudi market - that could raise $100 billion.

 Instead, potential buyers thought his $2 trillion valuation was too high.
 And the company ditched plans to list outside Saudi Arabia, amid headwinds including lower oil prices, heightened geopolitical tensions and climate change concerns.

-In September, Aramco's main crude oil processing plant and an oil field were struck by missiles and drones, knocking out about half of Saudi Arabia's daily production or nearly 6% of global daily crude production.
+In September, Aramco's main crude oil processing plant and an oil field were struck by missiles and drones, knocking out about half of Saudi Arabia's daily production or nearly 6 percent of global daily crude production.
 The U.S. and Saudi Arabia blame Iran for the attack.
 Iran has denied the allegations.

 SAUDI ARABIA PULLS OFF BIGGEST IPO IN HISTORY — BUT IS BIGGER REALLY BETTER?

-The attack underscored how Aramco’s stability and security is tied to that of the Saudi government and its ruling family, who also stipulate Aramco's oil production levels.
+The attack underscored how Aramco’s stability and security are tied to that of the Saudi government and its ruling family, who also stipulate Aramco's oil production levels.

 Just Friday, OPEC and allies like Russia said they would cut oil production by another 500,000 barrels per day to support prices.
-Saudi Arabia, OPEC's heavyweight, said it would shoulder 40% of that cut and bring its daily production down by 200,000 barrels to 9.7 million barrels per day.
+Saudi Arabia, OPEC's heavyweight, said it would shoulder 40 percent of that cut and bring its daily production down by 200,000 barrels to 9.7 million barrels per day.
 Saudi Arabia's deeper cuts could support Aramco's valuation.

 The company, which has exclusive rights to produce and sell Saudi Arabia's oil, remains extremely profitable.
 It made net income of $111 billion last year, more than any other company globally.
 Profits were down for the first nine months of this year, but still rang in at a sizable $68 billion.